nus-cs2113-AY2324S2/ip/docs/README.md

 ## Introduction

-Zuke is a chatbot that helps you manage your tasks in a command line interface (CLI), optimized for users who prefer to type :).
+Discover Zuke, your task-management chatbot, thoughtfully crafted for those who appreciate the art of typing!
+Zuke brings the simplicity of managing tasks to a whole new level with its intuitive command line interface (CLI).
+Welcome to a world where managing tasks becomes a breeze with the power of Zuke!

 ## Table of Contents